stamkivi/academic.tamkivi.com/content/project/digitalsputnik/index.md

 Now they have made this next gen movie magic tech available to prosumers with their affordable Voyager series.

+{{< youtube AFa5EFDkntE >}}

+Digital Sputnik is based in Tallinn, Estonia for both R&D and manufacturing.
 Founded by Kaur & Kaspar Kallas.